realandrew/base-html5-template/CONTRIBUTING.md

 ## Any contributions you make will be under the GNU v3 Software License

-In short, when you submit code changes, your submissions are understood to be under the same GNU v3 license that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same LGPL-3.0 license that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/realandrew/base-html5-template/issues)